deepseagirl/easylkb/README.md

 easylkb is a simple script designed to make Linux Kernel Debugging easier and more accessible.

+this project was originally released in tmp.0ut volume 3: https://tmpout.sh/3/20.html

+this article is a good introduction to this tool: https://hackaday.com/2023/11/22/linux-fu-easy-kernel-debugging/

 ## How do you install easylkb?

 easylkb is best run on a bare metal Linux system.
 You need the following things installed in order to use it: